tewhatuora/hnz-digital-tooling/input/pagecontent/OpenAPI-Converter.md

 ## Tool features

-The OpenAPI Generator tool takes an input of a FHIR Implementation Guide package and uses the profiled `CapabilityStatement` resource to form an OpenAPI v3 specification.
+The OpenAPI Converter tool takes an input of a FHIR Implementation Guide package and uses the profiled `CapabilityStatement` resource to form an OpenAPI v3 specification.

 Implementers using this tool must annotate their API using the `CapabilityStatement` resources effectively to best benefit from the tool.